Research

 Organization of signaling events and signal integration at the plasma membrane

 Numerous signals are converging on plasma membrane-localized enzymes including protein phosphorylation, calcium, phosphatidic acid, G-proteins, protein-protein interactions (Kimura et al., 2017).
 Starting from our interest in the CRKs, we are now investigating how those signaling events are prioritized and integrated at the plasma membrane.
 Since CRKs can interact with plant homologs of NADPH oxidases, RBOHs, we use RBOHD as model system to dissect all the signals that converge on the enzyme and regulate the active production of ROS into the apoplastic space (Castro et al., 2021).
+We also aim at understanding the hirarchy of the recruitment of proteins to membrane nanodomains, for example several RLKs relocalize to nanodomains upon signal perception, however the spatiotemporal organization of this relocalization is poorly understood.
 We follow signaling from the plasma membrane through different protein complexes into the nucleus where changes in transcription factor protein complexes determine transcriptional regulation in response to a stimulus.

 CONTACT